 While many loyalty programs have become powerful tools used to drive more traffic and increase sales, a simple point-based customer loyalty program for retail is enough for many small businesses.
 Focusing on your returning customers is more valuable than trying to attract new ones.
 Better yet, it comes included in a great retail POS system.
-So let’s take a look at the benefits of digital punch cards and simple customer loyalty programs.
+So let’s take a look at the benefits of digital punch cards and simple retail loyalty programs.

 1. A Point-Based Customer Loyalty Program Is Easy to Set Up

-Implementing this into your retail store is so easy, in fact, that about three-quarters of all loyalty programs out there are point systems.
+Implementing this into your store is so easy, in fact, that about three-quarters of all retail loyalty programs out there are point systems.

 As we mentioned above, starting a simple loyalty system can be done entirely through your retail point of sale.
 This makes it as easy to set up as it is running a discount or promotion.
 You customize the details of the system and it’s good to go.
 Your cashiers don’t have to do anything except ask customers to input an email or phone number or have them scan a card or QR code.
 The purchase will be recorded, points added to the account, and rewards redeemable, all automatically.

 2. Get a Loyalty Program That Is Compatible with Mobile